 Visual Merchandising Techniques you can use:

-Fuelled with the desire to expedite sales, different brands and retail businesses might engage in one or a combination of these visual merchandising tactics.
+Fuelled with the desire to expedite sales, different brands and retail businesses might engage in one or a combination of these different types of visual merchandising and tactics.
 Here’s a compilation of the seven most common retail store visual merchandising practices that is practised today:

 So if you’re a brand who has the budget for investing in window displays, go for it!
 You can also experiment with playful lighting and signboards to attract the attention of potential customers!